merethan/zoom-H4n-recovery/README.md

 # zoom-H4n-recovery
-Howto & tool for recovering Zoom H4n handheld recorder audio from corrupted SD-card
+Howto guide & tool for recovering a 0-byte file(s) recording from a Zoom H4n handheld recorder corrupted SD-card.

-## A guide to recovering a recording from a Zoom H4n handheld recorder
+## A guide to recovering a recording for a Zoom H4n handheld recorder
 .. and very likely also for other Zoom models of similar era & technology

 My Zoom H4n (firmware v1.90) had its power cord pulled while recording internal mics & line inputs (4 channels total), which netted me two .wav files 0 bytes in size.
-This unfortunate event is something that happens to a lot of people around the globe, hence I decided to write up my endevour in recovering my recording and publish the program I wrote for restoring my data.
+This kind of unfortunate event happens to a lot of people around the globe, hence I decided to write up my endevour in recovering my recording and publish the program I wrote for restoring my data.

 The bad news: I can say with certainty that no file recovery program on the internet is going to help you in the event of power loss (net adapter pulled, batteries dead), pulling the card too soon, or any other reason for not having closed down the recording properly (which includes a faulty SD card).
 Don't spend your time on it, don't risk installing spyware and what not: Recovery is a manual process, of which I have not (yet?) dreamed up an automated "next next finish"-process for.
 No exceptions, don't waste your time installing spyware that claims to magically recover anything for you.